 The research adopted a project level analysis to help address the inquiry’s overall concerns with the efficacy of existing affordable housing strategies.
 Key data obtained from project analysis was used to develop a model which is capable of forecasting affordable housing outcomes for a given level of inputs under different market scenarios.

-The specific research questions the project will answer are:
+The specific research questions the project answered are:

 Randolph B; Troy L; Milligan V; van den Nouwelant R, 2018, Paying for affordable housing in different market contexts, Australian Housing and Urban Research Institute Limited, Melbourne, AHURI Final Report No. 293, 293, 10.18408/ahuri-7113301